Case study | Duke Energy

 Keeping an AI eye on potent methane emissions

 The amount by which methane impacts global warming potential more than carbon over a 20-year period.

 For Duke Energy, one of the largest US energy-holding companies, reducing methane emissions is part of its commitment to future generations.
-Methane is a potent greenhouse gas with 80 times the global warming potential of carbon dioxide over a 20-year period (US Environmental Protection Agency, EPA).

 It explored innovative new approaches to detect, monitor and remediate emissions, such as using satellites.
 However, it needed help to develop a rigorous, end-to-end approach to monitor emissions and lay the foundation for predictive maintenance.